JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

 8.30.21 - Today is the start date for Culitvating Coders and I am excited to see what they will be teaching us.
 Working on more lessons on FCC.
+Signed up on Codepen, discord and worked on some business card on codepen.

 8.27.21 - Completed the CSS section on FCC. :heavy_check_mark: